Parents, carers and Parent Councils

 - Parents can get into debt to protect their children from the stigma of being seen as poor - "You want them the same as everybody else, you don't want them different."

-New free poverty proofing resources for Parent Councils
+Poverty proofing resources for Parent Councils - toolkits and guidance

-We are delighted to share some new Cost of the School Day resources for Parent Councils.
+We are delighted to share Cost of the School Day resources for Parent Councils.

-In response, Glasgow Parent Councils' Forum supported the development of a Cost of the School Day Parent Council toolkit.
-The toolkit is designed to help Parent Councils
+In response, Glasgow Parent Councils' Forum, supported by Glasgow City HSCP, worked with us to develop a Cost of the School Day Parent Council toolkit for Glasgow, which can be accessed here.
+The toolkit is designed to help Parent Councils:

 - Identify where costs are affecting low income families in their school